steemit/smt-whitepaper/smt-manual/manual.md

 }
 ```

-#### Non-STEEM & Hybrid ITO's
+#### Non-STEEM & Hybrid ICO's

-ITO's using non-STEEM contributions -- for example, SBD, BTC, ETH, etc. --
+ICO's using non-STEEM contributions -- for example, SBD, BTC, ETH, etc. --
 cannot be done fully automatically on-chain.
-However, such ITO's can be
+However, such ICO's can be
 managed by manually transferring some founder account's distribution to
 buyers' Steem accounts in proportion to their non-STEEM contribution.